Mallet Series Tour

 For events with less than eight player playoffs: Points placing is assigned by block placing.
 Some discretion is allowed in the awarding of points in these types of events.

 FINAL PLACEMENT: Each division has a travelling trophy for first place.
 Winners’ names will be engraved on the trophies.
-In 2025, the MCA is offering a prize purse for first through third place in both the PRO division and the GOLD DIVISION.

 Additionally, the points race was used to qualify for the final MCA Tournament Championship.
 Generally, the top eight players in each division (Pro, Gold and Silver) qualified for the single-elimination event held each September.
 Points earned in the MCA Championship counted toward the overall points races and the winners of these races were awarded the MCA Pro, Gold and Silver Cups.
 The winners of the MCA Championship tournament were presented with the Pro, Gold and Silver Shields.